bossebandowski/nopu/README.md

 - Build patmos
 follow the instructions on `https://github.com/t-crest/patmos`

-- Clone this repo and use the scripts to build patmos plus the coprocessor and run a test script
+- Clone this repo and use the scripts to build patmos plus the coprocessor and run a test script.
+  Careful if you are developing in your `~/t-crest/patmos` folder, these scripts might overwrite some files.
 ```
 chmod +x ./scripts/*.sh
 ./scripts/build_patemu.sh